Ufuoma McDermott

-Ufuoma Stacey McDermott (née Ejenobor /uːˈfoʊmə ˈɛdʒənəbɔːr/ oo-FOH-mə-_-EJ-ə-nə-bor; born 23 April 1981) is a Nigerian film-maker, actress and former model.
+Ufuoma Stacey McDermott (née Ejenobor /uːˈfoʊmə ˈɛdʒənəbɔːr/ oo-FOH-mə-_-EJ-ə-nə-bor; born 23 April 1981) is a Nigerian actress, director, former model and beauty pageant titleholder.

 Early life

 Ejenobor was born in Benin City to Nigerian parents of Urhobo descent who hails from Delta State in Nigeria.
-She moved a lot - from Benin City to Jos, where she spent the better part of her toddler years, and later to Lagos, where she has lived for the greater part of her life and still resides till date.
+She moved a lot – from Benin City to Jos, where she spent the better part of her toddler years, and later to Lagos, where she has lived for the greater part of her life and still resides till date.
 At the age of seven, her father coined a pet name for her: ISIO (which means "star" in Urhobo).
 She was so named after the star actress of the TELEFEST programme put together by NTA Benin, The Pot of Life.

 Personal life

 Ejenobor got married on 23 April 2010 to Steven McDermott.

 She officially changed her name to Ufuoma McDermott on 23 May 2014 at a Lagos high court.

+In an October 2024 interview with Chude Jideonwo, McDermott revealed a 12-year battle with Kidney disease before being diagnosed with stage 3 in 2023.

 Education

 She went through Alama Private School Jos, Plateau state, Tunwase Nursery and primary school Ikeja, Lagos and finally Molly International Nursery and primary Ajao Estate for her nursery and primary education.
 She then attended Federal Government College, Odogbolu, Ogun State for her secondary education.

-Ufuoma later bagged a degree in French language from the University of Lagos where she partook in a Federal Government scholarship holiday programme.
-She also has certificates and diplomas from Alliance Française and NIIT.
-She holds a master's degree in Public and International Affairs, also from the University of Lagos.
+McDermott has a degree in French Language from the University of Lagos where she partook in a Federal Government scholarship holiday programme, as well as a master's degree in Public and International Affairs, also from the University of Lagos.
+She also has certificates and diplomas from the Alliance Française and NIIT.

 In 2011, she attended New York Film Academy in Los Angeles for an acting course and later on a film making course from Dov Simen's Hollywood Film Institute.
 In 2013, she obtained a certificate in Human resource management from the London Business School.

 In Summer 2015, she was part of the Relativity Education program from Nigeria, owned by Relativity Media in Beverly Hills.